 Attendance and personal conduct

-Only students who are properly registered for a class may attend and participate in that class.
-Students are not permitted to participate in classes in which they are not registered.
-The official class roster determines enrollment.
-Students are responsible for ensuring that they are enrolled for each class in which they are participating.
+Only students who are properly registered for a course may attend and participate in that course.
+Students are not permitted to participate in courses in which they are not registered.
+The official course roster determines enrollment.
+Students are responsible for ensuring that they are enrolled for each course in which they are participating.

-Students taking fully online courses or online courses with minimal face-to- face meetings or residencies are required to check the online course site regularly and participate in the daily work of the course.
+Students taking online courses are required to check the online course site regularly and participate in the daily work of the course.
 At minimum, students should log in and participate in the class, or in an academically related activity within the course, two separate days per week.
-Students demonstrating no activity or failing to meet the minimum requirement within the first three weeks will be dropped from the course.
+Students demonstrating no activity within the first three weeks will be dropped from the course.
+Students who fail to meet the minimum requirement within the first three weeks will be withdrawn from the course.
 Absences in excess of 20 percent result in the student receiving a failing grade for the course.

 Students’ appearance and conduct should be appropriate and should contribute to the academic and professional atmosphere of SCAD.

 The university reserves the right at its sole discretion to withdraw the privilege of enrollment from any student whose conduct is detrimental to the academic environment or to the well-being of other students, faculty, staff members, or university facilities.